api3dao/vitepress-docs/docs/explore/introduction/decentralized-apis.md

 dAPIs are then delivered to builders from a variety of oracle services price reference data for the latest cryptocurrency, stock and commodity prices.-->

+### Understanding the dAPI Interface

+dAPIs is an interface to connect to data feeds.
+They have been specifically engineered for smart contracts to mimic traditional Web APIs. dAPIs possess a range of distinct attributes:

+- dAPIs have a standardized, user-friendly interface that intends to abstract away the technical implementation.
+- A dApp uses the dAPI interface to access data feed services.
+These services exist in a fully permissionless or authorized format.
+- dAPIs exist entirely on-chain as smart contracts and use first-party oracles served in a variety of data feed services such as self-funded or managed dAPIs (more on this later).
+- Through a dAPI smart contract, developers can access additional services such as Service Coverage or Oracle Extractable Value.

 ## dAPI Services

 dAPIs have been designed to serve builders with data feeds that are appropiate